 If you've ever heard "I Don't Care Anymore," you might realize what I was feeling when I first played that record.
 I had it on full-blast (or as close to that as I am capable of), with my headphones on, lying on the floor in my bedroom between my bed and the wall.
 Eyes closed.
 Concentrating.
 The intro to that song is LOUD.
 DRUMS.
 Pounding, amazing, throbbing, vital, painful.
 Drums.

 Oh my good Lord, I was transformed.
-I no longer cared one whit about Eric.
-(Well, OK, that's a big flagrant lie, but anyway.)
+I no longer cared one whit about E. (Well, OK, that's a big flagrant lie, but anyway.)
 I was in love with this album.

 Depeche Mode - Black Celebration (1986)

-The first concert I saw was Depeche Mode, at Summerfest in Milwaukee.
+The first concert I saw was Depeche Mode, at Summerfest.
 Nitzer Ebb opened for them.
-I'd been a sort of mild Mode fan for a while, but that concert--in the high heat of summer, far from home, surrounded by thousands of Mode fans, outside at night, singing along and dancing--was life-changing.
+I'd been a sort of mild Mode fan for a while, but that concert—in the high heat of summer, far from home, surrounded by thousands of Mode fans, outside at night, singing along and dancing—was life-changing.
 Music had been, before then, a primarily intellectual exercise.
 Depeche Mode at Summerfest made it both personal and expressive.

 That concert was part of the Violator tour, but the CD that I listened to over and over and over that summer was Black Celebration.
 I loved the title track, "A Question of Lust" and "A Question of Time" are terrific counterpoints.
 "Stripped," "Here Is the House," and "World Full of Nothing" are great tracks.
 "Sometimes" is my favorite Depeche Mode song of all time.